gvwilson/sensibleadventures/maddy-roo/old.md

 "They did not have a choize.
 Botz do not have choizez when regulatorz are put on them.
-Bots are not bad.
 *Regulatorz* are bad."
-Its heavy claw clicked a rapid angry staccato.
+Its heavy claw clicked twice
+in what Maddy now realized was the equivalent of an angry scowl.

 The river gurgled quietly beside them as they stood for a moment without speaking.
 Moonlight gleamed through a break in the clouds.